Obscuretone/obscuretone.github.io/public/posts/en/ten_seconds.md

 ---
 title: The Ten-Second Resume Is An Advertisement
 description: Fast resume screening compresses professional history into a headline, rewarding titles, brand names, and flashy numbers while pushing the real evidence into fine print.
+tags: [hiring, resumes, attention, careers, incentives]
 ---

-The problem with the ten-second resume review is not only that ten seconds is too short.
+Ten seconds is too short, and the deeper problem is what that speed rewards.

 The deeper problem is what ten seconds turns a resume into.